-- Acupressure Nodes: Custom placed removable nodes that help with muscle spasms and sore spots.
+- FitSpine Acupressure Nodes: Custom placed removable nodes that help with muscle spasms and sore spots.

-- Lumbar Bridge: Adjustable and removable lumbar bride for better lower back alignment and stretching.
+- FitSpine Lumbar Bridge: Adjustable and removable lumbar bride for better lower back alignment and stretching.

-- FlexTech 8-Point Suspension Bed: Flexible bed with 8 independent points of movement for comfort and support in stretching movements.
+- FlexTech Floating Bed: Flexible bed with 8 independent points of movement for comfort and support in stretching movements.

-In-depth review of the Teeter FitSpine X1 Inverson Table
+In-depth Review Of The Teeter FitSpine X1 Inversion Table

 Teeter went above and beyond with their frame design and construction.
 The X1’s frame is made from heat-treated 11-gauge steel making this inversion table extremely strong and stable.
 With a 300 lb weight limit, you won’t have to worry about it being wobbly or not supporting you.
 It can handle more than just hanging.
 You could use this unit to do some upside-down sit-ups or find other ways to add it to your workout routine.

-The FitSpine X1 also has one of the best beds that we’ve used on an inversion table.
-It is designed with an 8-point suspension system that is comfortable, supportive, and well designed.
+The bed is designed with an 8-point suspension system that is comfortable, supportive, and well-designed.
 The bed will flex with you through the various stretches you can do.
 So if you’re twisting to stretch your mid-back, the bed will move with you to offer more support and help you maintain a good comfortable stretch.
-You’ll notice that the X1 doesn’t come with any sort of padding on the bed and honestly I didn’t even miss the padding.
+You’ll notice that the X1 doesn’t come with any sort of padding on the bed and honestly, I didn’t even miss the padding.
 Some other brands may offer memory foam pads or the like but those can interfere with the spinal decompression effects of the table.

 Functionality / Performance